drfurqan/FVK-CAMERA/README.txt

 You should have received a copy of this license with this file.
 If not, please contact Dr. Furqan Ullah immediately.

-author:	Furqan Ullah (Post-doc, Ph.D.)
+author:	Furqan Ullah (Post-docs, Ph.D.)